See how we’re tackling our key environmental impacts today and the steps we’re taking to make tomorrow even better.

 At Wilderness, we believe that exploring Aotearoa comes with a responsibility — to protect te taiao (the natural world) for future generations.
 Our commitment to climate action is not just an aspiration but a pledge that reflects our values of kaitiakitanga (guardianship) and he tangata, he tangata, he tangata (it is the people).
 We recognise that the choices we make today will shape the experiences of tomorrow's travellers.

 We align our business with the Paris Agreement's 1.5°C pathway.
-We have set clear and ambitious targets: to reduce our Scope 1 and 2 emissions by 42% by 2030 and to achieve net zero across our entire value chain by 2050 at the latest.
+We have set clear and ambitious targets: to reduce our Scope 1 and 2 emissions by 42% by 2030 and to achieve net zero by 2050 at the latest.
 Our biggest challenge lies in Scope 3 emissions — especially customer travel, which makes up most of our footprint.
 But we are committed to tackling even these hard-to-abate areas, and we are confident that with innovation and global progress, these too will be reduced to zero by 2050.

 As of today, we have already fully offset our Scope 1 and 2 emissions, ensuring that our direct operations are carbon neutral while we work to reduce them at the source.
 We partner with Forever Forests to offset emissions we can't yet mitigate.
 This is just the beginning.
 Our journey is one of continuous improvement and action while staying true to our purpose: to provide unforgettable journeys while making the planet a better place.